gabrieletassoni/thecore/docs/CONVENTIONS.md

 # THECORE APP

+## Versioning

+Please keep your wrapper App with Major version equal to the **Thecore** Major version, i.e. if using thecore 3 gems, then your wrapper App will start at 3.0.0 version, in order to keep it simple to identify on which **Thecore** base is built your aplication.

 ## Dependencies

 In the thecore APP the preferred way to integrate your code is by putting in the Gemfile.base the ATOM which depends on the base thecore ATOMS: [Model Driven API](https://github.com/gabrieletassoni/model_driven_api) and [Thecore UI Rails Admin](https://github.com/gabrieletassoni/thecore_ui_rails_admin).
 These are added in a separate way to allow developer to focus on the needed aspects of the application, UI or API based.